 Our points of presence (POPs) on the internet are strategically placed at the center of the highest density Internet Exchange Points around the world.
-Fastly's Network Map shows a detailed view of the current and planned locations of all Fastly POPs.
-In addition, our datacenter API endpoint provides a list of all Fastly POPs, including their precise latitude and longitude locations.
+Fastly's Network Map shows a detailed view of current and planned locations for all Fastly POPs.
+In addition, our data centers API endpoint provides a list of all Fastly POPs, including their latitude and longitude locations.

-Once you're signed up for Fastly service (either through a test account or a paid plan) you can a see a live, real-time visual representation of the general regions of the world in which Fastly's points of presence (POPs) receive requests for your service.
+Once you're signed up for Fastly service (either through a test account or a paid plan) you can see a live, real-time visual representation of the general regions of the world in which Fastly's POPs receive requests for your service.